-One of the things that was missing from this epidemic was antibiotics.
+One thing that was absent from this epidemic was antibiotics.
 They simply did not exist as a medicine during this time.
-Antibiotics in an usable form was discovered in 1928 by Sir Alexander Fleming.
+Antibiotics in a usable form was discovered in 1928 by Sir Alexander Fleming.
 However, antibiotics are rarely used for any influenza viruses.
 We do have some medications now that will treat influenza.

 Doctors and scientists were at a loss at how to treat this influenza.
 They could not control or stop the disease.
 Remember, there was no Center for Disease Control at the time.
 That was not established until 1946.

 Don't remember learning this in history class?
 I didn't remember learning it either.
 However, what can we take away from this?

 1. It was not treatable.
 They believe the strain during this epidemic was the H1N1.
 Influenza strains can be mild or develop a variant that can make them deadly.
 Since very little was known about influenza then, it was almost impossible to treat.
 Today's influenza strains are proving harder to treat.
 Flu shots do not cover all strains of influenza.
 A strain or a variant in the strain of influenza could be strong enough to not be treatable or controllable.

 2. It affected strong, healthy adults the most.
 The age group that was affected the most was 20-40 years old.
 This is a group of people who are at the peak of life in terms of health and vitality.
 The problem with that is this is also the group of people who would be the most social group especially in 1918.
 Even today, people in that age range rarely stay home.
 The disease would be able to spread very quickly because people are constantly going.
 They go to work, kids' activities, social gatherings, and college.